jmmarin60/BayesSemiparElip/README.md

-# R Code for: "Bayesian semi-parametric approaches to normal/independent and elliptical distributions"
+# R Code for the paper: *Bayesian semi-parametric approaches to normal/independent and elliptical distributions*

-This repository contains R scripts used for the analyses in the research paper:
+This repository contains the R scripts used for the analyses in the research paper:

 **"Bayesian semi-parametric approaches to normal/independent and elliptical distributions"**
 Author Names: M. Remedios Sillero-Denamiel, J. Miguel Marin, Pepa Ramirez-Cobo, Fabrizio Ruggeri, and Michael P. Wiper Submitted to *Journal of Applied Statistics*, 2025

-The scripts here reproduce the statistical analyses, plots, and tables reported in the paper.
+The scripts here reproduce the statistical analyses and plots reported in the paper.
 These materials are intended to support transparency and reproducibility.

 ## 📁 Contents